ulf-rodened/remarkable-basil/content/posts/make-a-front-end-ui-for-a-weather-service.md

 ![](/images/showsidebar400.png)

 We have 7 properties in the edit form node.
 The first property, group is where we create the group that the form will belong to.
+In this case it is called Weather.
 We will put all the front end widgets (temperature, pressure, humidity gauge..) to the same group.

 ![](/images/formconfig1200.png)